How long does it take to sell and close on a business sale?

 1. Justify the Business asking price for both Buyer and Seller.
 Prepare a comprehensive Business Valuation using several methods of Valuation.
 We have access to thousands of comparable sold businesses.
 Not being able to justify the price is the number 1 reason why most businesses never sell.

-2. Set up financing to buy a business, pre-qualify the Business for SBA Guaranteed 3rd party financing.
+2. Set up financing to buy a business, pre-qualify the Business for SBA Guaranteed 3rd party financing or Bank Financing or Seller Financing.
 Buyers want to leverage their money.
 Sellers want to cash out, any third party funds make the deal a win win for both buyers and sellers.
 We work with many SBA Banks and we know which Banks will finance certain types of Businesses.
 This is the Number 2 reasons why most businesses never sell.

 3. Use a qualified experienced Business Intermediary to market on a confidential basis and negotiate.
 Once you have the Price justified, financing in place, a ready willing and able buyer and a meeting of the minds are all that is needed.
 Have an experienced Business Broker on your side, many deals fall apart several times going from Contract to closing.
 You need a Broker that has to anticipate the issues and has the knowledge and negotiating skills to “revive” the deal and take it to closing.